FlorianS4/Project_3/README.md

 # Hangman Game

-This is a Hangman game created during my FullStack Devoloper education.
-It follows the normal rules of Hangman.
+This is a Hangman-game was created during my FullStack Developer education as the Portfolio Project 3 & it follows the normal rules of Hangman.
 The user can choose from 5 different categories.
-After he choose a category he has to guess a random word correctly.
-He has 7 guesses for this.
+After he chooses a category he has to guess a random word correctly, he has 7 guesses for this.
 A Hangman figure is drawn every time the user guesses wrong.
 The Goal is to guess the word as fast as possible and with as much guesses left as possible.
 After the game is won, a score will be calculated based on those metrics.
-The user can add this score to a scoreboard where he can compare himself to other players and their score.
+The user can add this score to a scoreboard where he can compare himself to other players and their score

 ![Hangman Game Start PNG](/assets/docs/readme-images/hangman-game-picture.png)